 Does a will or trust have any control over joint tenancy?
 If property is owned in joint tenancy, the surviving joint tenant will receive the deceased joint tenant's interest in the property, regardless of what that person's will or trust says about the property.
 An exception would be if both joint tenants died simultaneously, in which case their wills would control their interest in the asset.
 For more information about wills, see the Wills page or the Do-It-Yourself Wills page.
 For information about another way of owning property, see the Tenancy in Common page.

 What are the capital gains problems with joint tenancy?
 Joint tenancy is not recommended for married couples who own assets that can increase in value, such as a residence, because the surviving joint tenant will not receive a "step-up" in cost basis to fair market value at the date of death of the other joint tenant.

 1. Joint tenancy avoids probate.
 See Probate Page or the Avoid Probate Page for further information.

 2. Title to real property can be cleared after a death by filing an affidavit of death of joint tenant.
 The surviving joint tenant then owns the property with no further proceedings or paperwork required.

 Disadvantages of joint tenancy:

 1. The step-up in basis is limited for married couples who own property in joint tenancy.

 2. The asset will usually be probated after the death of the surviving joint tenant unless it is put into another joint tenancy or a trust.

 3. The tax planning advantages used in a living trust, such as the creation of an exemption trust, are not possible for joint tenancy property.
 See the Federal Estate Tax page for information about estate taxes.
 Community property with right of survivorship.
 A similar form of ownership is called "community property with right of survivorship," which allows the property to be transferred to the surviving joint tenant without going through probate.
-This form of ownership allows a 100 percent step-up in basis.
+This form of ownership allows a larger step-up in basis.